N/A

 Does HEC Paris accept the GMAT Focus Edition?

 Yes.
-HEC Paris accepts the GMAT Focus Edition for its Master's in Management (MiM) program.
-The school treats GMAT Focus as a valid management test and evaluates it in the same way as other accepted tests, such as the GRE and TOEFL.
+HEC Paris accepts the current GMAT exam for its Master's in Management (MiM) program.
+The school treats the GMAT as a valid management test and evaluates it in the same way as other accepted tests, such as the GRE and TAGE MAGE.

 Average GMAT Focus Score at HEC Paris MiM

 HEC Paris does not publish a minimum or cutoff score.
-However, it clearly mentions the average GMAT Focus score range that successful applicants usually have.
+However, it clearly mentions an official GMAT reference benchmark for applicants.

 These scores are shared only as a reference point.
 A higher score can strengthen your application, but it does not guarantee admission.
 In the same way, a score slightly below this range does not automatically lead to rejection.